HomeLatest NewsGovernancePM Narendra Modi inaugurates India’s first driverless Metro train

 “Today, four big companies are manufacturing metro coaches in the country and dozens of companies are engaged in the manufacture of metro components.
 This is helping Make in India as well as the campaign for self-reliant India,” Modi said.

 Talking about the Metro Rail without a driver, he said, “Our country has joined the select countries of the world where such facilities are available.
-A braking system in which 50 percent of the goes back into the grid when the brakes are applied is being used.
+A braking system in which 50 percent of the energy goes back into the grid when the brakes are applied is being used.
 Today, 130 MW of solar power is being used in metro rail, which will be increased to 600 MW.”

 Regarding the Common Mobility Card, he said that this one card will give integrated access to the commuters wherever they travel, whichever public transport they take.